faridkhan17/E-Commerce-Test-Automation/README.md

 Perform performance profiling of the overlay to ensure it loads quickly and efficiently.
 Test the performance impact of the overlay on the overall page load time.
 Ensure the overlay's performance is consistent across different devices.
 ### 7. Test Execution
-1.
-2.
-◦
-Mobile: iPhone (latest versions), Android phones (various models and screen sizes) Tablet: iPad (latest versions), Android tablets
-Desktop: Windows PC (various resolutions), MacBook (various resolutions) Windows 10/11 macOS (latest version) iOS (latest version) Android (latest version) Playwright for automation BrowserStack for cross-browser testing Conduct thorough code reviews for all changes related to the overlay feature.
-Ensure that the code adheres to the project's coding standards and guidelines.
-Verify that the code is modular, maintainable, and well-documented.
-Identify potential bugs, performance issues, and security vulnerabilities.
-Initial Manual Testing:
+1.Initial Manual Testing:
 ◦ Perform manual testing based on the outlined test cases.
 ◦ Document any defects or deviations from expected behavior.
-Automated Testing:
+2.Automated Testing:
-Develop and execute automated tests for all functional and responsive test cases.
+◦ Develop and execute automated tests for all functional and responsive test cases.

- ◦
+◦ Integrate automated tests into the CI/CD pipeline for continuous validation.
 ### 8. Documentation
 • Test Case Documentation: Provide detailed test cases with expected and actual results.
 • Defect Reports: Document all defects found, including steps to reproduce, severity, and